-The results demonstrate convincingly that the extent of political competition can be an important factor in shaping economic policy and performance.
-For social scientists who want to understand patterns of long-run development, it may be inescapable to study their political ramifications.
+Taken together, our empirical results demonstrate convincingly that the extent of political competition has been an important factor in shaping economic policy and performance across the United States.
+We do not believe that one can necessarily extrapolate from these results to all times and all political systems.
+But the results do suggest that, for social scientists who want to understand patterns of long-run development, it may be inescapable to study their political ramifications.